GrieferPig/Pegasus/README.md

 So, duh.

-## Okay, sounds pretty good.
-Where's the download link?
+## Sounds good.
+Now where's the download link?

 Too bad there's none.
 Currently it’s a proof-of-concept. **Hopefully**, this launcher can finish in a feaw month, but LOL I have no guarantee for this project.